angular/in-memory-web-api/README.md

 This means that URLs that work with the in-memory web api may be rejected by the real server.

-### Custom _parseUrl_
+### Custom _parseRequestUrl_

-You can override the default by implementing a `parseUrl` method in your `InMemoryDbService`.
+You can override the default parser by implementing a `parseRequestUrl` method in your `InMemoryDbService`.

+The service calls your method with two arguments.
-Such a method must take the incoming request URL string and return a `ParsedUrl` object.
+1. `url` - the request URL string

-Assign your alternative to `InMemDbService['parseUrl']`
+1. `requestInfoUtils` - utility methods in a `RequestInfoUtilities` object, including the default parser.
+Note that some values have not yet been set as they depend on the outcome of parsing.

+Your method must either return a `ParsedRequestUrl` object or null|undefined, in which case the service uses the default parser.
+In this way you can intercept and parse some URLs and leave the others to the default parser.

+### Custom _genId_

+Collection items are presumed to have a primary key property called `id`.
+When you can specify the id when you add a new item; the service does not check for uniqueness.

+If you do not specify the `id`, the service generates one via the `genId` method.
+You can override the default generator with a `genId` method in your `InMemoryDbService`.
+Your method receives the new item's collection and should return the generated id.
+If your generator returns null|undefined, the service uses the default generator.

 ## _responseInterceptor_

-You can morph the response returned by the default HTTP methods, called by `collectionHandler`, to suit your needs by adding a `responseInterceptor` method to your `InMemoryDbService` class.
+You can morph the response returned by the services default HTTP methods.
+A typical reason to intercept is to add a header that your application is expecting.

+To intercept responses, add a `responseInterceptor` method to your `InMemoryDbService` class.
-The `collectionHandler` calls your interceptor like this:
+The service calls your interceptor like this:
 ```ts
 responseOptions = this.responseInterceptor(responseOptions, requestInfo);
 ```